MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Main

+For most molecules, it is not possible to accurately simulate the fragmentation that occurs in a mass spectrometer.
+In principle, theoretical physics provides the tools to understand this process; however, existing first principles simulations are too slow to be used in a high-throughput manner, and rely on approximations that limit their accuracy (for further discussion, see Supplementary Notes).
+This presents a fundamental problem for the field of mass spectrometry, limiting our ability to analyze the data that is collected.
+Developing better spectrum simulators is critical for improving our understanding of mass spectrometry and facilitating its more widespread application.

-Compound identification from MS/MS data is a challenging problem.
-Most practitioners rely on database searches with large reference libraries, using spectrum similarity functions \cite{spec_sim} or domain expertise to identify matches.
-However, these databases have relatively poor coverage, containing on the order of $10^5$ spectra which only cover around $10^4$ unique compounds.
-Untargeted metabolomics experiment indicate that over 95\% of the human metabolome is unknown \cite{dark_metabolome}.
-More generally, the space of small molecules is huge: enumeration analyses estimate that there are over 166 billion organic compounds with fewer than 18 heavy atoms \cite{gdb17}.
-When it comes to \textit{de novo} identification of novel compounds from MS data, spectral searches are fundamentally limited.
+Compound identification from MS/MS data is an important application of mass spectrometry, particularly in metabolomics.
+Practitioners often rely on database searches with large reference libraries, using spectrum similarity functions \cite{spec_sim} in combination with domain expertise to identify matches.
+However, these databases have relatively poor coverage, containing on the order of $10^6$ spectra which represent approximately $10^4$ unique compounds.
+This fails to cover even the relatively small set of human metabolites, which is on the order of $10^5$ according to the human metabolome database (HMDB, \cite{hmdb}).
+One strategy to overcome the scarcity of spectral libraries is to augment them with simulated (\textit{in silico}) mass spectra for a large number of compounds from a chemical structure database \cite{pubchem,hmdb,kegg}.
+This can dramatically increase coverage for the reference library and improve the chance of finding a match, further motivating the development of accurate spectrum prediction models.